nickmeldrum/linux-environment/README.md

 ## Notes:

  * You will need to do a reboot after the install script has run for the capslock mapping to take effect
+ * Also you will have to hook up keepassx to it's database and keyfile via the gui on first run

 ## When running in a vm hosted by oracle virtualbox: